 Vision and Mission

-Our vision is for Islam to flourish in society as a real commitment to God that inspires believers to strive towards prosperity, harmony and justice for all.
+Our vision is for Islam to flourish in society as a source of prosperity and harmony for all.

 Our mission is to distribute Zakat transformatively within the United Kingdom.

-We believe our vision statement represents the very reason why Zakat was instituted by the All-Knowing, Most Wise; therefore, to the best extent that we have been able to understand His Will with prayer, experience, reflection and research, the vision of Zakat is the vision of NZF.
+We believe our vision statement represents the overarching reason as to why Zakat was instituted by the All-Knowing, Most Wise, that is for Islam to flourish at an individual and communal level in society; this is to the best extent that we have been able to understand His Will with intense prayer, experience, consultation, reflection and research over the six and a half years since the organisation’s inception.

 The framework within which NZF’s Zakat Distribution department operates is detailed below.
 Of course, the work of this team is only possible with the support of critical, enabling functions as follows: Zakat Collection (including Education and Calculation initiatives/services), Strategy, Policy & Research, Finance, Governance, Intelligence (technology, systems, data) and Enabling Excellence (HR).